 - 11.1 Employees required to work hours in excess of their assigned tour of duty will be compensated at the rate of one and one-half (1.5) times the Employee's regular rate in cash or in compensatory time at the option of the Employer.
 This includes early reports and/or extensions of regular tours.
-In cases where employees are detailed for early reports and or extensions of their assigned tour of duty, Article 9.1 will apply for the purposes of determining the overtime rate. - 11.2 (a) Employees working a forty (40) hour work week may accumulate up to a maximum of forty (40) hours of compensatory time.
+In cases where employees are detailed for early reports and or extensions of their assigned tour of duty, Article 9.1 will apply for the purposes of determining the overtime rate. - (a) Employees working a voluntary overtime shift shall be paid at the rate of one and one-half (1.5) times the base rate plus any applicable premiums according to Article 31 for the work being performed, regardless of the employee's certified title. - 11.2 (a) Employees working a forty (40) hour work week may accumulate up to a maximum of forty (40) hours of compensatory time. - (b) It is also agreed that Fire Prevention employees may accumulate up to a maximum of fifty-six (56) hours of compensatory time.
+It is understood that compensatory time shall be scheduled only with the prior approval of management, and that such time shall not be scheduled so as to interfere with operations.
+Such time shall normally be scheduled in eight (8)-hour segments, except that Fire Prevention employees may, with the approval of the Fire Chief, take time off in four (4)-hour segments.